LumitoLuma/JCC/README.md

 So I thought how can I make a tool that makes possible to use those compiler without needing to copy them every time you want to develop a Java application, so I developed JCC.

-It installs the three compilers in your computer (exactly at `%AppData%\JCC` folder) and then adds that folders to PATH user environment variable.
+It installs the three compilers in your computer (at `%AppData%\JCC` folder) and then adds that folders to PATH user environment variable.

 Yo install JCC, continue reading this document.